Space Designer 3D vs. Giants of Floor Planning: Full Comparison

 Global illumination raises the challenge of "realism" higher by taking into account the reflection between every surface of the scene.
 Currently, only Floorplanner dares to offer a quick approximation of this technique.

-One way to turn around the “global illumination” problem is to pre-calculate and save the light data into textures.
-Called “light baking,” this method increases the 3D item production and online data transfer times, but it provides extra quality.
-Space Designer 3D, Homestyler, and very recently HomeByMe adopted this technique.
+Light baking is one way to work around the global illumination problem: pre-calculate and save the light data into textures.
+This method increases the 3D item production and online data transfer times, but it provides extra quality.
+Space Designer 3D, Homestyler, and very recently HomeByMe have adopted this technique.

-Fake shadows, only used by Homestyler, consist of a horizontal dark gradient plane placed under each 3D object to simulate the shadow occlusion.
-While this technique is easy to get done, the final result can be quite incoherent in many situations.
+Fake shadows, only used by Homestyler, consist of a horizontal dark gradient plane placed under each 3D object to simulate shadow occlusion.
+While this technique is easy to implement, the final result can be quite incoherent in many situations.

-We know that for the end-user, one of the most important things is the realism, which is mainly provided with a good illumination strategy.
-At Space Designer 3D labs, we are looking for efficient ways to implement innovative lighting techniques such as real-time path tracing to surpass the end-user expectations.
+We know that for the end user, one of the most important things is realism, which is mainly provided through a good illumination strategy.
+At Space Designer 3D labs, we are looking for efficient ways to implement innovative lighting techniques such as real-time path tracing to surpass end user expectations.

 Editing Features